heroku/heroku-buildpack-clojure/README.md

     fi

 Commit and push the changes to your buildpack to your GitHub fork, then push your sample app to Heroku to test.
-You should see:
+The output should include:

     -----> Generating uberjar with Leiningen:

+If it's something other users would find useful, pull requests are welcome.

 ## Troubleshooting